pythian/opsviz/readme.md

 ### Overview

-This repository includes the cloudformation json and opsworks cookbooks to stand up a complete ELK stack in AWS.
+This repository includes the CloudFormation json and OpsWorks cookbooks to stand up a complete ELK stack in AWS.

 Out of the box, it is Highly Available within one availability zone and automatically scales on load and usage.